Pukhta2704/React_F-G_Imtiyaz_Pukhta/README.md

 ## Available Scripts

 Clone the repository and run npm install.

-In case npm install shows any errors, you can run this command instead:<br/>
+In case npm install shows any errors, you can run this command instead:

 npm install --ignore-scripts --no-lockfile --production --no-global --legacy-peer-deps --force

 In the project directory, you can this run: